daviddpd/chachapoly/README.md

+# dpd's RFC 7539 chacha20-poly1305 AEAD

+Reference C99 implementation, reorganized to suit my style and integration into other projects.

+Fork'ed from  Grigori Goronzy (grigorig), under MIT and Public Domain licensing.

 # ChaChaPoly

 This is an RFC 7539 compliant ChaCha20-Poly1305 AEAD implementation.
 The underlying ChaCha20 implementation used is the original implementation from D. J. Bernstein with changes to the nonce/counter split as required by RFC7539.
 The Poly1305 implementation is poly1305-donna.